It’s on our doorstep yet again. The holiday season has arrived with its joys and stresses alike.

 3. Holiday travel can be incredibly stressful, especially if you’ve got little ones in tow.
 If the tension about holiday travel has you up in arms, consider trying this clinician’s tips to reduce flight anxiety this season.

-2. Dreading having to be social at the holiday party?
+2. Dreading having to be social at the holiday party (even if it’s on zoom!)?
 These ideas might be helpful for introverts and extroverts alike.
 Generally, strengthening one’s empathetic listening skills can help make our conversations with family and friends feel more meaningful as well.

 1. With so much else going on, do you struggle to find moments when you can re-center yourself?
 Does there seem to be too many things on the brain?
 Perhaps this is even more reason to intentionally step away and practice—even if briefly.
 Here are a few everyday moments you may not have considered mindfulness opportunities.